USS Nimitz: 1990s

 On 25 February 1991, Nimitz departed Bremerton for the Persian Gulf in relief of USS Ranger in the aftermath of Operation Desert Storm, returning to Bremerton on 24 August 1991.
 Nimitz again deployed to the Persian Gulf on 1 February 1993, in support of Operation Southern Watch, returning on 1 August 1993.

-On 27 November 1995, Nimitz deployed to the Western Pacific, Indian Ocean and Persian Gulf with Carrier Air Wing Nine (CVW-9).
+On 27 November 1995, Nimitz deployed to the Western Pacific, Indian Ocean, and Persian Gulf with Carrier Air Wing Nine (CVW-9).
 In March 1996, the ship patrolled the waters off Taiwan amid missile tests conducted by the Chinese in the area, becoming the first American warship to pass through the Taiwan Strait since 1976.
 Nimitz also cruised the Persian Gulf in support of Southern Watch prior to returning from deployment on 20 May 1996.

-Between 14 and 24 July 1997, Nimitz participated in Joint Task Force Exercise 97-2 (JTFEX 97–2) off the coast of southern California, which also served as a "Revolution in Strike Warfare" demonstration.
+Between 14 and 24 July 1997, Nimitz participated in Joint Task Force Exercise 97-2 (JTFEX 97–2) off the coast of Southern California, which also served as a "Revolution in Strike Warfare" demonstration.
 The latter event was designed to demonstrate the capability of an aircraft carrier and an embarked air wing to project carrier-based airpower into littoral warfare.
-On 20 July 1997, Nimitz and Carrier Air Wing Nine began a high-intensity strike campaign.
-When flight operations were completed four days later, Nimitz and Carrier Air Wing Nine had carried out 771 strike sorties while dropping 1,337 bombs on target.
-Carrier Air Wing Nine flew 975 fixed-wing sorties during this four-day surge operation.
-Almost 80 percent of the sorties flown were strike sorties, with strike support accounting for another 10 percent.
-F/A-18 Hornet strike fighters flew nearly 80 percent of the strike sorties.
+On 20 July 1997, Nimitz and CVW-9 began a high-intensity strike campaign.
+When flight operations were completed four days later, Nimitz and CVW-9 had carried out 771 strike sorties while dropping 1,337 bombs on target.
+CVW-9 flew 975 fixed-wing sorties during this four-day surge operation.
+Almost 80% of the sorties flown were strike sorties, with strike support accounting for another 10%.
+F/A-18 Hornet strike fighters flew nearly 80% of the strike sorties.
 Of the 771 strike sorties, 727 were loaded with ordnance, while 44 were electronic support by EA-6B Prowlers.
 During this four-day period, only a portion of the medium-range interdiction strikes required tanking support.
 KC-135 and KC-130 tanker aircraft provided most of this support.
-S-3 Vikings conducted recovery tanking and supplied more than one-third of the fuel passed to Carrier Air Wing Nine aircraft during this surge operation.
+S-3 Vikings conducted recovery tanking and supplied more than one-third of the fuel passed to CVW-9 aircraft during this surge operation.
 This surge had been preceded by a 16-hour preparation after undergoing four days that had generated about 700 fixed-winged sorties.
-A following study by the Center for Naval Analyses determined that Nimitz and Carrier Air Wing Nine could have maintained this high-sortie operational tempo for another twelve to twenty-four hours before requiring equipment maintenance, rest for the crews while ordnance and aviation fuel stocks to be replenished.
+A following study by the Center for Naval Analyses determined that Nimitz and CVW-9 could have maintained this high-sortie operational tempo for another 12 to 24 hours before requiring equipment maintenance, with rest for the crews while ordnance and aviation fuel stocks were replenished.

-On 1 September 1997, Nimitz began an around the world cruise, again supporting Southern Watch, which ended in Newport News, Virginia on 2 March 1998.
-She next spent the next three years undergoing a nuclear Refueling and Complex Overhaul that ended on 25 June 2001.
+On 1 September 1997, Nimitz began an around-the-world cruise, again supporting Southern Watch, which ended in Newport News, Virginia, on 2 March 1998.
+She spent the next three years undergoing a nuclear refueling and complex overhaul that ended on 25 June 2001.